1 Planning a gap year

 - Take out travel insurance (with healthcare cover) to cover you during your time away.

-- Check that you comply with the health guidance or different countries – for example the injections you need before you travel and the medical supplies you’re advised to take with you.
-This site will help you: .
+- Check that you comply with the health guidance of different countries – for example the injections you need before you travel and the medical supplies you’re advised to take with you.
+Checking this has become even more important in the light of the travel restrictions arising from the Covid-19 pandemic.
+This site will help you: Foreign Travel Advice [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] .

 - Make sure that you have the means to keep in touch with your family during your time away.